Stability analysis of time-delay systems in the parametric space: Introduction

+Define \textquote{stability equivalence segment (or region)} of $f$ as the segment (or region) that has an equivalent number of unstable poles, i.e. for which $NU_f(\bm{\tau})$ is invariant.
+When $NU_f(\bm{\tau}) = 0$, it designates a stability segment (or region).
+When $NU_f(\bm{\tau}) > 0$, it designates an instability segment (or region) having the same number of unstable poles.

-Define the maximum surrounding stability equivalence region of $\bm{\tau^0}$, $\mathcal{M}_f(\bm{\tau^0})$, as a set of points $\bm{\tau}$ satisfying the following conditions: \begin{enumerate} \item $\bm{\tau} \in \mathcal{M}_{f}^{\#}(\bm{\tau^0}) \subset \mathcal{T}$ \item There exists a path $\mathcal{P}$ which connects $\bm{\tau^0}$ with $\bm{\tau}$, such that $\mathcal{P} \subset \interior \big(\mathcal{M}_f^{\#}(\bm{\tau^0})\big)$. \end{enumerate} \paragraph*{Paper outline.} The paper is organized as follows: Section \ref{section:problem} defines problems considered in the remainder of the paper.
-The main results of the paper are presented in Sections \ref{section:line} and \ref{section:region}.
+\paragraph*{Paper outline.} The paper is organized as follows: section \ref{section:problem} defines problems considered in the remainder of the paper.
+The main results of the paper are presented in sections \ref{section:line} and \ref{section:region}.
 Section \ref{section:line} lays out the theory for extending the stability along a line, with additional adaptations well-suited for retarded TDS.
 Section \ref{section:region} extends the methodology to analyze stability within a region.
-Methods presented in Sections \ref{section:line} and \ref{section:region} are illustrated on examples with retarded and non-retarded TDS.
-Finally, Section \ref{section:conclusion} presents a short summary with several closing comments.
-The paper also contains a short appendix containing proofs of some instrumental lemmas.
+Methods presented in sections \ref{section:line} and \ref{section:region} are illustrated on examples with retarded and non-retarded TDS.
+Finally, section \ref{section:conclusion} presents a short summary with several closing comments.